-Jesus is showing then that if that occurred, the life of the animal and probably the prosperity of the family is deemed more important than breaking the Sabbath through the hard labor of rescuing the animal from its agony and its fears.
+Jesus is showing, then, that if that occurred, the life of the animal and probably the prosperity of the family are deemed more important than breaking the Sabbath through the hard labor of rescuing the animal from its agony and fears.

-Now the Pharisaic Jew's Sabbath-breaking regulations had become so unbalanced that they also held it permissible, indeed merciful, to assist a donkey or a cow having difficulty giving birth to a colt on the Sabbath, but to give aid to a human was unlawful in many occasions.
+The Pharisaic Jews' Sabbath regulations had become so unbalanced that they held it permissible, indeed merciful, to assist a donkey or a horse having difficulty giving birth to a colt on the Sabbath, but to give aid to a human was unlawful in many occasions.

 Matthew 12:1-8 At that time Jesus went on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn, and to eat.
 But when the Pharisees saw it, they said unto him, Behold, your disciples do that which is not lawful to do upon the sabbath day.
 But he said unto them, Have you not read what David did when he was an hungered, and they that were with him; How he entered into the house of God, and did eat the showbread which was not lawful for him to eat, neither for them which were with him, but only for the priests?
 Or have you not read in the law how that on the sabbath days the priests in the temple profane the sabbath, and are blameless?
 But I say unto you, That in this place [meaning Himself] is one greater than the temple.
 But if you had known what this means, I will have mercy and not sacrifice, you would not have condemned the guiltless.
 For the Son of man is Lord even of the sabbath day.